ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 Ah! and something neat: if you decide to reuse the Frohmage panel to make your first modules, we made the panel so that it's symmetrical.
-This means you can turn it the other way around, which allows you to start with a blank panel, and use a small chalk marker to design your front panel (to keep track which control is what).
-How cool is that?
+This means you can turn it the other way around, which allows you to start with a blank panel, and use a small chalk marker to design your front panel (to keep track which control is what) 🤯 How cool is that?

 ## Drop